 ~/Tocayo.
 Tocayo is a Mexican Spanish term for having the same first name… as my blog does with me.

 Second, get familiar with blogdown via the 1st chapter of the blogdown book; i.e. install blogdown, create a blogdown website, and push it to github.
 I recommend doing the simple example first before getting crazy with themes.
 That was quite the excursion for me.

 Note: If you are using another theme, then you’ll need to take the

 js file in the default theme and put it into your chosen theme.
 That’s where the Rmarkdown -> Markdown magic happens.

 Additionally, it’s at the point where you need to add all the files in the

 Tocayo folder that the Rstudio git gui starts to hang.
 It’s easier to just go to the command line.
-For those of you who don’t use the command line very often, the command is:
+For those of you like me, who don’t use the command line very often, the commands are: